toralf/torutils/README.md

 export ADD_LOCAL_SERVICES6="[cafe::abba]>4711"
 ```

-allows traffic, i.e. from the remote address "4.3.2.1" to the local port "4711".
+RThe above allows traffic from the specified remote address to the local port 4711.

 The script sets few _sysctl_ values.
 If unwanted then please comment out the call of _setSysctlValues()_.